FactomProject/ptnet-eventstore/fatip.md

 * Contract behavior is modeled using Dual Petri Nets: https://en.wikipedia.org/wiki/Dualistic_Petri_nets
 * Formal theory provides an avenue to verify correctness of a contract: https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence

+### State Machine / Contract Behavior

+The type of state machines being used here can be visually explained using Petri-Nets, but are expressed on-chain as [vector addition systems](https://en.wikipedia.org/wiki/Vector_addition_system).

+This basic behavior defines the 'executable' part of this specification.

+#### Halting State

+State machines can be easily analyzed to determine it it is 'Halted' or not -- simply put if there are no valid moves to be made this state machine is said to be in a halted state.

+As part of this standard any state machine based contract execution must be halted to indicate it has completed.
+As a rule, if a given contract instance is not halted before the specified block hight it is considered invalid.

+#### Additional Inhibitors and Checks

+On top of a standard Petri-net model - this design includes special guard and condition vectors that run 'on top' of an elementary state machine.
+These added checks allow for more complex rule sets to be composed from primitive operations.

+*Guards*: add a precondition check that is used to control what user is allowed to post the next entry to the contract.
+*Conditions*: output check called conditions control the release of tokens from the locked contract.

+All these rules combined serve as a generalized state protocol that can be used to extend the overall behavior of an token system without having to encode specific rules into a client-side/wallet application.

 ## Chain Registry

 A Registry allows for initial creation & publication of a new blockchain spec.